profile photo

 Lanxiang Hu

 I'm a PhD student at UCSD, fortunately advised by Prof. Hao Zhang and Prof. Tajana Šimunić Rosing.
-My goal is to build efficient, reliable and secure large-scale ML systems and models using both today's and next-generation technology.
+My research interest is in building efficient and reliable AI models and systems at scale.

 Before joining UCSD, I have spent wonderful time working with top-notch researchers in the field of ML systems, including working as a visiting reseach intern with Prof. Song Han.
 I completed my undergrad degree at UC Berkeley with majors in CS and Physics.